KCErb/fruit-robot/tutorials/android/toolbox/blue-potion.md

 ## Something Blue

 And that's it for my introduction to BluePotion.
-The rest of these tutorials will be written using BluePotion so don't worry, we'll be digging *a lot* more into this fantastic gem as time goes on!
+The rest of these tutorials will be written using plenty of BluePotion so don't worry, we'll be using this gem *a lot* more in the next lessons.

+In the meantime, if you're planning on tackling both iOS and Android, now is a good time to switch over to [the iOS tutorials](http://kcerb.github.io/fruit-robot/tutorials/ios/).
+They will walk through building the same app we did in lesson one, just using a completely different API, so it will exercise your brain, which is good.

+What's more is that, with RedPotion being in full production, the iOS toolbox tutorials will go over a lot of the same things you just learned about BluePotion in more detail and with more examples.
+The two are meant to be quite similar so learning one will definitely help with the other.